Turns Out We've Been Using Hyaluronic Acid Wrong This Whole Time

 Advertisement

-It makes sense when you think about it – hyaluronic acid doesn’t contain any water itself, therefore the more hydration you combine it with, the better it performs.
-Think of your regime as a hydration 'sandwich' – spritz your face with water, apply the hyaluronic acid treatment, then spritz again.
+It makes sense, when you think about it: Hyaluronic acid doesn't contain any water itself, so the more moisture you combine it with, the better it performs.
+Think of your regimen as a hydration "sandwich" — spritz your face with water or a facial mist, apply the hyaluronic acid treatment, then spritz again.

+Using a supercharged facial mist can help take things to the next level.
+Dr. Roebuck's Bondi Hydrating Mist stars kakadu plum, a potent form of vitamin C, to help protect against free radicals, as well as calming aloe vera and cucumber — kept in the fridge, it's a godsend in the hot weather.
+Jurlique, another Aussie favorite, is famed for its Rosewater Balancing Mist, which not only hydrates and calms but smells great, too.

 Advertisement

-When it comes to moistening your skin, you can either use regular tap water or take things to the next level with a supercharged facial mist.
-Dr Roebuck’s Bondi Hydrating Mist stars kakadu plum, a potent form of vitamin C, to help protect against free radicals, as well as calming aloe vera and cucumber (kept in the fridge, it’s a godsend in the hot weather).
-Another green Aussie brand, Jurlique, is famed for its Rosewater Balancing Mist, which not only hydrates and calms but smells great, too.

 But what about the HA?
-If you’re new to hyaluronic acid, try Indeed Labs' hydraluron™ Intense Moisture Lotion.
-It contains the ingredient at high, medium and low molecular weights, allowing it to penetrate at different levels.
-This means it doesn’t hydrate just the skin’s surface but the deeper layers, too, effectively doing the job of a serum and a moisturiser in one.
+If you’re new to hyaluronic acid, try Indeed Labs' Hydraluron Intense Moisture Lotion — it contains the ingredient at high, medium, and low molecular weights, allowing it to penetrate at different levels.
+This means it hydrates not just the skin’s surface but the deeper layers, too, effectively doing the job of a serum and a moisturizer in one.

 Advertisement